TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 `TrojanToken.sol` is an ERC20-compliant token contract with a built-in bonding curve.
 This token is used as the "approved token" for the Trojan DAO main contract.
 TROJ tokens can be minted through the contract, which uses a bonding curve as an automated market maker.

 'TrojanPool.sol' In our example implementation, the minting process is subject to a 2% DAO tax, where the tax amount is deposited into the Trojan Pool, a follow-on funding contract that mirrors the investments of the Trojan DAO.
 Burning tokens similarly is taxed 3% to the DAO.
 Transfers of the token are subject to a 1% "redistribution" tax, whereby the tax is redistributed to all the token holders.
+We used "Sparkle" token in our example implementation.

 This project demonstrates that the bonding curve based token can be used to automatically grant the DAO with funding when it is minted and burned.